ByeongjaeKang/-vsplit/README.md

 # -vsplit
-Use your tablet as your laptop's second screen.
+Use your tablet as your second monitor of your laptop.